rbaral/Kaggle/README.md

-# kaggle
+# Kaggle Projects

-this includes some kaggle projects I worked on for fun
+this includes some Kaggle projects I worked on for fun

 Projects: